LogArtLab/gemon/README.md

 ## Overview

 This project provides a purely Python-based framework for:
-- **Modular specification** of temporal logic formulae (e.g., LTL or similar) in terms of atomic elements, operators, and composition.
+- **Modular specification** of temporal logic formulae in terms of atomic elements, operators, and composition.
-- **Online (incremental) evaluation** of such formulae against input streams of symbolic states or events.
+- **Online (incremental) evaluation** of such formulae against input streams of symbolic states.
 - **Notifiers** to trigger callbacks or actions when specified temporal conditions become true (or false).
-- **Example use cases** (e.g., weather monitoring) illustrating how to apply the framework to real-time data streams or simulations.
+- **Example use cases** (e.g., weather monitoring and continuous glucose monitoring) illustrating how to apply the framework to real-time data streams.

 ---

 ## Features

 - **Elementary building blocks**: define predicates, signals, or atomic conditions as Python callables or expressions.
-- **Temporal operators**: combine elements with temporal constructs (e.g., eventually, always, until).
+- **Temporal operators**: combine elements with temporal constructs.
 - **Online evaluation engine**: processes incoming symbolic states one at a time, updating formula evaluation in constant or optimal time.
 - **Notifiers / Callbacks**: register handlers that fire when a formula is satisfied and/or violated.
 - **Modular design**: easy to extend with new predicate types, operators, or custom notifiers.
 - **Test suite**: unit tests for core modules to ensure correctness.
-- **Example use cases**: demonstrations (e.g., in `usecase/weather`) showing how to integrate with data sources and drive the evaluation engine.
+- **Example use cases**: demonstrations (`usecase/weather` and `usecase/cgm`) showing how to integrate with data sources and drive the evaluation engine.

 ---